AFE Families Still Hospitalized

 Meal Trains

 Determine the portions needed or have the meals planned to come every other day.
-Otherwise, your fridge could fill up very quickly and become hard to manage.
+Otherwise, your fridge could fill up quickly and become hard to manage.
 Have the coordinator be in charge of making sure the fridge is cleaned out once a week.

 Gift cards for Door Dash, Uber Eats, Grub Hub and Postmates are also great options.